 Proposed Statute Amendment

 The powers of the IOJT between the General Assemblies are vested in the Board of Executives.
-The Board of Executives shall consist of the President, the Secretary General, the Deputy Secretary General, the Treasurer and up to five additional members appointed by the President with the advice of the Nominating Committee.
+The Board of Executives shall consist of the President, the Secretary General, the Deputy Secretary General, the Treasurer and up to five additional members affiliated with IOJT member institutions appointed by the President with the advice of the Nominating Committee.
 The decisions will be made by a simple majority vote by a minimum of three members.
 In the case of parity of votes, the President has a casting vote.
 The Board of Executives shall determine its procedure and mode of voting.
 Unless the Statutes designate otherwise, the Board of Executives shall establish all committees, including a three member Nominating Committee, an Audit Committee, and appoint Committee members and chairs.
 In the event of a vacancy among the members of the Board of Governors, the Board of Executives has the power to appoint a replacement, pending confirmation by the next meeting of the General Assembly.

 Explanation: Reenforces the IOJT member institute affiliation established in Article 7.